AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ## Pre-requisites
 To fully understand the concepts and ideas presented, we encourage readers to have a minimal understanding of the following topics.
-These topics are not strictly required or , but they will help readers build natural intuition.
+These topics are not strictly required or fully covered by the theory, but they will help readers build natural intuition.

 - WAL (Write Ahead Log)
 - Logical Clocks and Consensus algorithms (e.g., Paxos, Raft)